asterics/AsTeRICS-Grid/docs/documentation_user/04_input_options.md

 **Video on YouTube:** [Input method sequential input](https://www.youtube.com/watch?v=plpOzwMUahw&list=PL0UXHkT03dGrIHldlEKR0ZWfNMkShuTNz&index=11&t=0s) (German, but auto-translated subtitles available)

 The sequential input method can be used with 2-3 [input events](04_input_options.md#introduction-to-input-events).
-It just sequentially focuses all elements and afterwards restarts at the first element.
+2 input events are necessary, one (Previous element) is optional.
+The sequential input sequentially focuses all elements and afterwards restarts at the first element.

 #### Input events

 These are the possible input events for *Sequential Input*:

 * **Next element**: moves the focus to the next element.
 If focus is currently on the last element, the first element will be focused.
-* **Previous Element**: moves the focus to the previous element.
+* **Previous Element**: (optional) moves the focus to the previous element.
 If focus is currently on the first element, the last element will be focused.
 * **Select element**: selects the element that is currently focused

 The desired keys for each input event can be selected by clicking first on *Record key* and consecutively clicking on the desired key.